 Skip to main content

 Templates define a sandbox’s base environment, but many workloads need dynamic configuration — different packages per user, files uploaded at request time, or settings that change between runs.
-This guide covers patterns for customizing sandboxes at runtime without modifying your template.
+This page covers patterns for customizing sandboxes after creation.

 Use caseTemplateRuntime